TengHuo/DataScienceSummary/Big_Data/3software_stack.md

 # Software Stack

-## Software for Big Data Analysis in Batch mode
+## Overview

-## Distributed File System
+### Distributed File System

+- stores large data
+- provides replication
+- protects against failures

 Files are **divided into chunks** that are stored in chunk servers and **replicated** on different machines or racks (recovery from server or rack failures)